geogardenclub/geogardenclub.github.io/docs/developer-guide/design/activities.md

 ### ActivityDatabase

-`ActivityDatabase` now provides two methods for getting activities:
+`ActivityDatabase` provides two methods for getting activities:
   1. `Stream<List<Activity>> watchActivities(String? chapterID)` - returns a stream of the chapter local activities.
 If `chapterID` is null, then it returns all activities for all chapters.
   2. `Stream<List<Activity>> watchGlobalActivities()` - returns a stream of the global activities.

 ### WithCoreData

-`WithCoreData` now creates a `ActivityCollection` with the chapter local and global activities.
+`WithCoreData` creates a `ActivityCollection` with the chapter local and global activities.
     ```
         final AsyncValue<List<Activity>> asyncActivities = ref.watch(
           activitiesProvider(currentChapterIDToUse),